When to Freeze a Failing GRAT

 The two key takeaways are:

-• If you currently have a GRAT, you should check the value of the assets in the GRAT and work with your investment advisor to evaluate the likelihood of success.
+• If you currently have a GRAT, you should check the value of the assets in the GRAT and work with your relationship team to evaluate whether or not freezing the GRAT makes sense.

 If you wish to discuss this technique in further detail or to review your investments, we encourage you to reach out to your BBH relationship team.